LD4P/sinopia/index.md

 * the [implementation selections made for development and deploying this architecture](implementation.html);
 * and [projects, technologies, and codebases that influenced Sinopia in some way](influences.html).

-This work is part of the Linked Data for Libraries series of projects.
-For more information on the most recent iteration of this project - LD4P2 - check out https://wiki.duraspace.org/pages/viewpage.action?pageId=101783799.
+This work is part of the Linked Data for Libraries and Linked Data for Production series of projects.
+For more information on the most recent iteration of this project - LD4P2 - check out http://ld4p.org.